-The SDTI loop is closed only when the Multicam software is started.
+The XNet loop is closed only when the Multicam software is started.
 As non-relay connectors are used, it is recommended to use XHub to avoid network interruptions.

 The XNet requires a network server dedicated to the management of the database shared among all EVS video servers.
-This is assigned to one of the EVS servers on the network.
+This is automatically assigned to one of the EVS servers on the network.
+See section "XNet Server Selection" on page 61.
 The EVS server acting as the network server can of course be used for standard server operations.